top of page

 Graduate Student

-Kanchan Budhathoki, BS
+Kanchan Budhathoki, MS

 Graduate Student

-Current Undergraduate and Postbac Researchers:
+Current Undergraduate Researchers:

-Kimberly Castro (UG)
+Kimberly Castro

-Serina Patel (UG)
+Serina Patel

 Brower lab alumni: